1

 Description

 Only candidates contacted for an interview will receive a response.
-As an EOE/AA employer, Hinshaw & Culbertson LLP will not discriminate in its employment practices due to an applicant's age, race, color, religion, sex, sexual orientation, gender identity, national origin, and veteran or disability status.
+As an EOE/AA employer, Hinshaw & Culbertson LLP will not discriminate in its employment practices due to an applicant's age, race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability status.

 Kindly note: Direct applicants only.
 This position is not accepting recruiter candidates.